for alto saxophone and piano

 The term ‘Ecstasy’ in the title has two meanings.
-There is the sense of meditative contemplation, perhaps on a mountain top, that can bring an ecstatic sense of peace and tranquility.
+There is a sense of meditative contemplation, perhaps on a mountain top, that can bring an ecstatic sense of peace and tranquillity.
 On the other hand, ecstasy implies over-the-top joy, and this is also included in this piece.

 Large parts of In Search of Ecstasy are influenced by popular music, in particular the aspects of the techno genre.
 It has proven to be an immensely popular work for young saxophonists, being regularly performed as part of Year 12 Music Examinations in NSW.

 A recording of this piece was available on the CD/CD-ROM “DRIVE”, which was available from the Australian Music Centre.
 It is now sold out, but I hope to upload the recording to Spotify soon.

 The score of this work is available through Promethean Editions (NZ).